Brazilian indigenous tribesmen shot during protest | DW | 08.12.2019

 Motives behind attack

-According to Brazilian news outlet Globo, the shooting is believed to have begun when an indigenous tribesman said in a video that a white vehicle fired at him and Firmino Guajajara Indians several times.
+According to Brazilian news outlet Globo, the shooting is believed to have begun when an inured indigenous tribesman was captured on film where he explained that a white vehicle had fired at him while on motorbike.
 The video then circulated on social networks.

 In protest, Guajajaras Indians blocked a highway in the the municipality of Jenipapo dos Vieiras.
 According to passengers on a bus traveling in the region at the time, the indigenous tribes people threw stones at the bus windows.